Chinese Painting — Development, Traditions, Aesthetics, and Artistic Conception

 Calligraphy works on paintings sometimes can be written by people other than the artist, usually an excellent calligrapher or an influential person, or later the painting's collectors.

 Since the Song Dynasty (960 — 1279), artists would write poems on their paintings, which usually highlight the essence and spirit of the painting and show one's literary talent and noble virtues.

 Well-designed and rightly stamped seals, including the painters', the calligraphy inscribers,' collectors,' and art connoisseurs,' can perfect a painting aesthetically while telling its origin, history, and values.

 Seals on Genre Painting "Along the River During the Qingming Festival" by Artist Zhang Zeduan (1085 — 1145) — Palace Museum

 Four Treasures of the Study and Other Chinese Painting Supplies.

 Four Treasures of the Study (Wen Fang Si Bao), including brush, ink, paper, and inkstone, are the main supplies for drawing.

-Other tools are helpful to practice painting as well, such as Chinese pigments, paperweights, brush hangers, brush holders, brush washers, seals, ink paste, as well as fabric materials if one chooses to paint other than paper.
+Other tools are helpful to practice painting, such as Chinese pigments, paperweights, brush hangers, brush holders, brush washers, seals, ink paste, and fabric materials if one chooses to paint other than paper.